 There: wasn’t that easy?

-In baseball analysis, we write various equations, with the left side being perhaps something like runs scored or games won, while the right-hand side is some set of baseball stats in some combination.
+In baseball analysis, we develop various equations, with the left side being perhaps something like runs scored or games won, while the right-hand side is some set of baseball stats in some combination.
 We get those equations—those equalities—from a combination of logic and examination of history.
 And, as always in science (and this is science), we then submit our proposed equations to rigorous testing against massive amounts of real-world data.

 But at this point, we need to take a little detour to discuss the nature of “baseball equations”.
-After all, no one is saying that some formula for, say, runs scored is always and ever going to give the very exact number of real-world runs scored.
+After all, no one is saying that some formula for, say, runs scored is always and ever and always going to give the exact number of real-world runs scored.
 So what use are these equations, and what does “testing them” mean?
 (This is where the “stochastic” part comes in.)
 We answer those questions next.

 Baseball-related equations are probabilistic equations.
 What does that mouthful mean?
 Well, there are two basic kinds of equalities in the world: exact and probabilistic.
 An exact equation asserts something that we believe is always and ever exactly so; the distance a car will travel down a road is its speed (assuming for simplicity that we hold that constant) times the length of time it is driven: